somework/composer-symlinks/README.md

 | `Link ... already exists` | A file/directory already occupies the link path. |
 | `Cant unlink ...` | The plugin failed to remove a file when using `force-create`. |
 | `Failed to create symlink ...
 Enable Windows Developer Mode ...` | Windows denied symlink creation.
 Enable Developer Mode or set `windows-mode` to `junction`/`copy`. |

+Run `composer symlinks:status` after encountering an error to obtain a detailed report of which links are missing or pointing to unexpected targets.

 ### Windows compatibility